opmorgan/fava-jepg2025/README.md

-This repo contains data, analysis scripts, task scripts, and figures for the paper, "Frequency asymmetries in vision: The action asymmetry hypothesis."
+This repo contains data, analysis scripts, task scripts, and figures for the paper:

+Morgan, O. P., & Casasanto, D. (2025).
+Frequency asymmetries in perception: The action asymmetry hypothesis. _Journal of Experimental Psychology: General_.

+This repo is archived at: [https://osf.io/mc5gy](https://osf.io/mc5gy)

 The experiments in this study were preregistered using AsPredicted:
 - Experiment 1: https://aspredicted.org/GBB_3TD (#115434)